mathspp/mathspp/pages/02.blog/lsbasi-apl-part3/item.en.md

 # New monadic operator

-Also a new addition for today's post, while not much in line with what was already done, is the monadic operator Each `¨`.
+Also a new addition for today's post, while not much in line with what was already done, is the monadic operator Each `¨` (*diaeresis* is the name of the symbol).
 `f¨` is similar to a function that maps `f` along its argument(s).
 For example, `⍳¨ 1 2 3` is the same as `(⍳ 1)(⍳ 2)(⍳ 3)`.

 But `f¨` can also be used to make `f` "map" over the left argument, or over *both* arguments at the same time.
 For example, `(1 2 3)(4 5 6) ~¨ 2 3` is the same as `(1 2 3 ~ 2) (4 5 6 ~ 3)`.

-With this in mind, adding support for `¨` (by the way, the name of the symbol is diaeresis) and implementing it shouldn't be too hard.
+With this in mind, implementing `¨` is fairly straightforward.
 Adding the tiny bits in the `Token` class for it to work shouldn't be too hard, so I leave it to you.
-As for an example implementation, I won't deprive you from it.
-Just don't forget to add it to `moperators.py`:
+Other than that, the only thing that is missing is its implementation in `moperators.py`:

 ```py
 def diaeresis(*, aalpha):